Code-Institute-Submissions/Eoinburke-Milestone-2/README.md

 # Travel
+This is my interactive Travel website.
+Utilizing [Google Maps API](https://developers.google.com/maps), [Rapid API](https://rapidapi.com/marketplace), JavaScript, Jquery.
+The website helps the user by giving reviews and expierences in diffrent countries.

 ## Project Goals
 My aim for the project is to incorpirate various API's so the user can access multiple information at once ranging from flights, accomadation and maps.

+## External User Goals
+* To find new holiday destinations, find accomadation and tourist destinations.
+* Be able to plan ahead and plan travel routes.

 # Features
  When the user loads the web page they are met with a location title and a brief discription about that place.